bflaven/PluginWordpressForFun/bf_videos_manager_all/readme.md

 ### 4.3 PLACEHOLDER IMAGE FOR VIDEO
-It is always to tedious to create play buttons so here is the set I am using.
+It is always very tedious to create play buttons so here is the set I am using.

 ``` bash